faizanfazul/faizanfazul/README.md

-- 👋 Hi, I’m @faizanfazul.
+Hi, I’m @faizanfazul but you can call me only Faizan.
-- 👀 I’m interested in web.
+I’m interested in Web Development.
-- 🌱 I’m currently learning.
+I’m currently learning.
-- 📫 If you want to reach me👉MY Email Address is:faizanfazul6@gmail.com
+Email Address:faizanfazul6@gmail.com.